WebexCC-SA/LAB-2356/docs/lab4_chat_bot.md

 **Instructor Demonstrated**

 Note, this lab is going to be instructor demonstrated.
 There are no tasks that you will do in this lab.
-The lab guide is provided for you
+The lab guide is provided for you to refer to later.

-## Section 1 - Add Autonomous AI Agent to Inbound chat flow
+## **Section 1 - Add Autonomous AI Agent to Inbound chat flow**

 In this section we will integrate the Autonomous AI agent to a inbound chat flow.
 You will not perform any of the steps in this section, they are simply for your reference.

-# **Task 1.
+### **Task 1.
 Import Inbound Flow**

 **Step 1.** Download a customized Inbound flow by selecting the [link](./downloads/AutonomousAI_Inbound.zip).
 Unzip this to a location on your computer.